 Reticle Ion Beam Sputter Deposition System

-The ion beam sputter deposition system creates precise optical films of the highest purity, density, and stability.
-Angstrom Engineering’s Reticle system provides a turn-key solution for those looking to realize any optical design into a high-performance film.
+These ion beam sputter deposition systems creates precise optical films of the highest purity, density, and stability.
+Angstrom Engineering’s Reticle systems provide a turn-key solution for those looking to realize any optical design into a high-performance film.

 Angstrom has engineered a platform that provides the optics community the ability to create films with excellent purity, density, and uniformity, all in a highly repeatable and automated fashion.
 This is an ideal system for applications such as antireflective (AR) coatings, highly reflective (HR) coatings, coatings for laser diode bars, telecom optical filters, as well as vanadium oxide deposition.

 Reticle employs this process, in which a focused beam of highly energetic ions is accelerated toward a target comprising the material to be deposited.
 Thoughtful design of the ion beam focusing optics confine the beam entirely to the area of the target, eliminating any risk of contamination.
 The IBSD process creates a highly energetic flux of deposition material, leading to films with improved density, hardness, and surface roughness compared to those deposited by evaporation processes.
 Contrary to conventional magnetron sputtering, IBSD takes place in a high vacuum environment, minimizing noble gas inclusion in the deposited film and improving the environmental stability of the coating.
 IBSD processes can also employ a secondary ion source for substrate cleaning and energetic assist, substrate heating for reactive deposition, and in-situ optical monitoring or ellipsometry for critical layer thickness termination.
 For precise and complex optical coatings, choose ion beam sputter deposition systems from Angstrom Engineering.